android-com-pl/wp-infogram-oembed/readme.txt

 A simple plugin that adds support for embedding Infogram.
 Works with [AMP](https://wordpress.org/plugins/amp/).
 Just paste the Infogram share link into the editor to have it automatically embedded.

+Development of this plugin is done on [GitHub](https://github.com/android-com-pl/oembed-infogram).

 == Changelog ==
 For the plugin’s changelog, please see [the Releases page on GitHub](https://github.com/android-com-pl/oembed-infogram/releases).